 I will be blunt.
 You must emphasise your grip strength.
 Just so you realise, most exercises in the gym need you to have good hand grip to perform them correctly and efficiently.
 Think about a deadlift or a pull up.
 If you got a sissy grip, it won't be long before your hands give out.

-But if you're not convinced, read about the 5 Key Benefits of using Hand Grippers and I can guarantee you will want a pair.
+But if you're not convinced, read about the 5 Benefits to Grip Training and I can guarantee you will want a pair.

 Now the question is how do we improve our grip strength?